 Thanks go to Jenny Boulter for the tip-off that led to this photograph, taken 13th June 2008.

-Until recently, located adjacent to the Whitehall pub on the opposite corner of Malthouse Lane, the latter was demolished to make way for a new apartment block in 2007.
-It was shortly before the demolition that Hampshire Builders renewed the façia board of their property to reveal the fact that the building was once a licenced premises, owned by the once-adjacent Kingston Brewery.
+Until recently located adjacent to the Whitehall pub on the opposite corner of Malthouse Lane, the latter was demolished to make way for a new apartment block in 2007.
+It was shortly before the demolition that Hampshire Builders renewed the fascia board of their property to reveal the fact that the building was at one time a licenced premises, owned by the once-adjacent Kingston Brewery.
 The name Hammerton appears prominently on the front of the property, this being the name of the London-based owners of the brewery and bottling store between 1917 and 1953.
 The company was later taken over by Charrington of East London.

 Top photograph 15th July 2007.

 Photographs below kindly supplied by Roger & Trish Lovell.

 This historic former corner shop located at the junction of Langley Road and Malta Road is a rare example of the kind of traditional off licence that was once common across the city of Portsmouth.
 Still prominently displaying the name of Burton brewers Ind Coope on its fascia, the premises also sports the livery of former Guildford brewer Friary Mew at first floor level, albeit rather faded after many years of weathering.
 The property is recorded in Kelly’s Directory as being owned by ‘Grocer and Beer Retailer’ Walter George Fleming in 1918.